-Vietnamese Lunar New Year is also called Tet.
-It falls on February 1st in 2022.
-Vietnamese people enjoy a 5-day national public holiday from January 31st (Tet Eve) to February 4th, 2022.
+Vietnamese New Year is also called Tet.
+It falls on January 22nd in 2023.
+Vietnamese people enjoy a 6-day national public holiday from January 21st (Tet Eve) to January 26th, 2023.

 Vietnamese New Year is the most important festival of the year in Vietnam, celebrating love, the start of spring, and the best of hopes for the new year.
 It is observed on the first day of the first month of the Vietnamese Lunar Calendar and ranges between late January and mid-February on the Gregorian calendar.